 Degrees and Certifications

-- PhD in Analytical Chemistry 1993 University of Tennessee
+- PhD in Analytical Chemistry, University of Tennessee, 1993

-I joined the faculty of Lynchburg College in 1994.
-Prior to that, I taught at Auburn University in Alabama for two years.
-My graduate research in analytical chemistry involved the development and evaluation of a laser-based analytical technique capable of detecting metals present in real samples (water and soil).
+Dr. Gannicott completed her graduate work in analytical chemistry at the University of Tennessee under the direction of Earl Wehry.
+Her research involved the development and evaluation of a laser-based analytical technique capable of detecting metals present in water and soil samples.
 Specifically, laser photolysis of gaseous metal chelates (beta-diketonates) as an atom source for LEAFS (laser-excited atomic fluorescence spectroscopy) was investigated.
-It was an intriguing project that solidified my interests in lasers, environmental science, and analytical chemistry.
+She spent two years at Auburn University prior to her arrival at Lynchburg College.